-When we reached the cabin, we learned that the camp stove and propane were basically flammable barbells.
-It turned out that there was a problem with the stove’s regulator that was beyond what I could field-repair, and fiddling with high-pressure gas connections is exciting in any circumstance—but especially so in a remote wood-framed structure.
+When we reached the cabin, we discovered that there was a problem with the regulator on the camp stove, so the stove and propane were basically flammable barbells.
+The issue was clearly beyond what I could field-repair, and fiddling with high-pressure gas connections is exciting in any circumstance–but especially so in a remote wood-framed structure.
 I’m also kind of fond of my eyebrows.

 Appetizers were easy, though!
 This is olives, feta, lemon peel, olive oil, garlic

 With appetizers gone and still five hours to New Year’s, we had a new twist: how to make risotto without a modern camp stove.
 But there was a perfectly serviceable wood stove sitting right at our feet, so how hard could this be?

 Tending a wood stove is always important in a PATC cabin in winter, although the goal is usually just heating the place.
 But now we had to figure out a way to keep the heat somewhat constant.

 Chopping onions, nothing special

 Wood stoves used to be the only stoves we had, right?

 Ok, so I get that wood stoves have been around for generations, and my friends in bush Alaska are probably rolling their eyes by now (well, at least Ruby is…but in my defense, I don’t remember seeing a lot of risotto on “Life Below Zero“).